Do I need an ACL reconstruction?

 Lateral Extraarticular Tenodesis (LET)

-Patients under 25 years of age or with high rotational instability may also be recommended to add in a Lateral Extraarticular Tenodesis (LET), which is a short second ligament reconstruction that significantly helps protect the ACL reconstruction.
+Patients under 25 years of age, those with high rotational instability, or those with hypertension may also be recommended to add in a Lateral Extraarticular Tenodesis (LET), which is a short second ligament reconstruction that significantly helps protect the ACL reconstruction.

 Recovery